-6.2.6 Delivery and Usage
+6.2.4 Delivery and usage

-6.2.6.1 Package Information
+6.2.4.1 Package information

-The implementation is structured as follows.
+The implementation of the LCM component is structured as follows.

 - The main method in the cmd/life-cycle-manager package creates a sample certificate and starts the REST API. - Next, the models package contains all data models, currently a user model and a certificate model. - The rest package represents the API of the Life-Cycle Manager.
 It listens to different HTTP routes for different commands, e.g., create a new certificate, or handle a deviation.
 When a respective command is retrieved, it calls the functionalities of the cert package (see below). - The cert package contains most of the actual functionalities: The rest-util file contains utility functions to execute HTTP and gRPC connections, as well as other functionalities.
-The cert file contains the methods for creating and modifying certificates and their state histories, and contains methods for the interactions with other components, such as retrieving operational effectiveness data form the CCE component.
+The cert file contains methods for creating and modifying certificates and their state histories, and methods for the interactions with other components, such as retrieving operational effectiveness data form the CCE component.